 As a breast cancer patient at Scott & White, in addition to having a highly experienced Integrated Care Team, you'll also benefit from the expertise of the Scott & White Tumor Board.

 Led by senior staff, our multidisciplinary board consists of breast cancer experts who discuss available approaches to care and formulate patient-specific treatment plans.
 This collaborative treatment planning helps ensure you receive the highest quality, individualized care.

 In our team approach, you are at the center of the team.
-Your integrated care team includes health care professionals from all the specialties and subspecialties involved in your care, which can include: medical oncology, radiation oncology, surgical oncology, diagnostic radiology, pathology, genetics, nursing, nutrition, oncology social work, plastic surgery and research.
+Your integrated care team includes health care professionals from all the specialties and subspecialties involved in your care, which can include: medical oncology, radiation oncology, surgical oncology, diagnostic radiology, pathology, genetics, nursing, nutrition, oncology social work and plastic surgery.

 Your Treatment Options

 Certain tumors respond better to certain treatments.
 Depending on factors such as the stage of your cancer, a combination of methods may be needed to treat and manage your cancer.
 Your multidisciplinary team will work with you and each other to determine the best treatment options for you.

 Our aim is to provide the most up-to-date treatments and therapies from our highly-trained cancer care professionals.
 Among a number of advanced cancer care treatments, Scott & White now provides breast cancer patients two new, unique services: